dev-jq/Azkarra-Magento2-Theme-for-Core-Web-Vitals-and-PageSpeed/README.md

 | Widget CMS static block custom template (with X close button) | :heavy_check_mark: | :x: |
 | Order status color in admin grid | :heavy_check_mark: | :x: |

+## :star: Why Azkarra?
+**This template is the best alternative to the basic Magento Luma template, which lacks many things.** Treat it as an excellent foundation for further developing more advanced 3rd party functionalities for your store!

+:point_right: **Native theme** (based on Magento Luma), meticulously refined and optimized.

+:point_right: Achieve **high-performance** scores **without** relying on Hyva or PWA.

+:point_right: Multi-purpose **theme for any industry**: simple and aesthetic appearance without unnecessary effects that could slow down the store's performance.

+:point_right: Receive comprehensive PDF documentation and guidelines to maintain high performance while implementing additional external modules and functionalities.

+:point_right: **Free updates** in case of any potential issues.

+:point_right:  **One-time purchase without domain licenses!** Utilize Azkarra across multiple projects with ease!

+## How to get?

+:point_right:
+**Core package files and documentation are premium available** [on Gumroad](https://jqdev.gumroad.com/l/azkarra-theme)

+Demo data and child theme for our customizations and example modifications are available in this repo for FREE!

+## System Requirements

+Theme Azkarra 1.0.1 was developed and tested on Magento versions:
+- 2.4.6 (with PHP 8.1)
+- 2.4.5 (with PHP 7.4)
+- 2.4.4 (with PHP 8.1)

+You have an older version 2.4.0 - 2.4.3 and would also like to have Azkarra?
+I can help you further, write a message!

 ## :bell: About project files
 ### :star: PREMIUM ([on Gumroad](https://jqdev.gumroad.com/l/azkarra-theme))
 - **JqDev_AzkarraTheme** - module